pietglas/qtssheet/README.md

 To do:
 - Add more functionality to the formula toolbar
-- let the user know which functions are there to use
 - Add more documentation

 Build with Qt version 5.9.5, on platform Ubuntu 18.04